Kitware/VTK/Documentation/docs/design_documents/VTKFileFormats.md

 #### PartitionedDataSetCollection

-This partitioned dataset collection is composed of one polydata block, it is inspired by the `test_composite.hdf` from the `VTK` testing data:
+This partitioned dataset collection has 2 blocks, one unstructured grid (Block1) and one polydata (Block0).
+Its assembly has 3 elements and no nesting, referencing one of the 2 blocks using symbolic links

 ```
-HDF5 "ExternalData/Testing/Data/vtkHDF/test_composite.hdf" {
+HDF5 "composite.hdf" {
 GROUP "/" {
    GROUP "VTKHDF" {
       ATTRIBUTE "Type" {
          DATATYPE  H5T_STRING {
             STRSIZE 28;
-            STRPAD H5T_STR_NULLPAD;
+            STRPAD H5T_STR_NULLTERM;
             CSET H5T_CSET_ASCII;
             CTYPE H5T_C_S1;
          }